MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

-### Considerations for organizations with Skype for Business Server on-premises
+### Additional considerations for organizations with Skype for Business Server on-premises

 - Setting up Skype for Business hybrid is a prerequisite to migrate to TeamsOnly mode.
 While it is possible to use Teams in Islands mode without hybrid, the transition to TeamsOnly mode cannot be made until the user is moved from Skype for Business on-premises to Skype for Business Online (using Move-CsUser).
 For more information, see [Configure hybrid connectivity](https://docs.microsoft.com/skypeforbusiness/hybrid/configure-hybrid-connectivity).

+- Teams users who have a Skype for Business account on-premises (i.e. they have not yet been moved via move-csuser) cannot interop with any Skype for Business users, nor can they federate with external users.
+This functionality is only available once the users are moved to the cloud (either as Skype for Business Online users in Islands mode, or as TeamsOnly users).

+- If you have any users with Skype for Business accounts on-premises, you should not assign TeamsOnly mode at the tenant level, unless you explicitly assign some other mode to all users with on-premises Skype for Business accounts.

 - You must ensure your users are properly sync’d into Azure AD with the correct Skype for Business attributes.
-If users are not sync’d properly to Azure AD, the management tools in Teams will not be able to manage these users.
+If users are not synchronized properly to Azure AD, the management tools in Teams will not be able to manage these users.

-- Teams users who have a Skype for Business account on-premises cannot interop with any Skype for Business users, nor can they federate with external users.
-This functionality is only available once the users are moved to the cloud (either as Skype for Business Online users in Islands mode, or as TeamsOnly users).

-- When a user is moved from on-premises to the cloud, meetings organized by that user are migrated to either Skype for Business Online or Teams.
+- When a user is moved from on-premises to the cloud, meetings organized by that user are migrated to either Skype for Business Online or Teams--depending on whether or not the -MoveToTeams switch is specified.

 - If you would like display notifications in the Skype for Business client for on-premises users, you must use TeamsUpgradePolicy in the on-premises toolset.
 Only the NotifySfbUsers parameter is relevant for on-premises users.
 On-premises users receive their mode from the online instances of TeamsUpgradePolicy.
 See the notes in [Grant-CsTeamsUpgradePolicy](https://docs.microsoft.com/powershell/module/skype/grant-csteamsupgradepolicy?view=skype-ps).

+>[!NOTE]
+> Any new tenants created after Sept 3, 2019 are created as TeamsOnly tenants without the ability for admins to downgrade.
+Organizations with Skype for Business Server on-premises that previously never had an Office 365 subscription prior to Sept 3, 2019 will need to contact Microsoft Support to have their tenant downgraded, once they acquire a subscription with Office 365.

 ## Perform the upgrade for your organization